praekelt/numi-api/docs/index.rst

 .. http:get:: /channels/

-  Retrieves the :ref:`descriptions <data-channels>` of all channels.
+  Retrieves the :ref:`descriptions <data-channel>` of all channels.
 Only accessible if the authenticated user has :ref:`admin permission
   <permissions-admin>`.